Tag Archives: beer

 Weihenstephan fb_icon_tiny

-Weihenstephan is known for being the oldest still existing brewery in the world .
-In the year 725, a Benedictine monastery was founded on the Weihenstephan .
-Beer making was started here and, in 1040, the Klosterbrauerei Weihenstephan .
-In 1803, after having been destroyed over the centuries by the Swedes, French and Austrians, and after having been completely burned down four times, the monastery was closed and passed into the hands of the State of Bavaria.
-However, the brewery was under the control of the Royal Staatsgut Schleißheim and was able to continue the production of its beer.
-In 1852 the Bavarian brewing school moved from Schleißheim to Weihenstephan , where this art is still taught today.
+Weihenstephan is known for being the oldest surviving brewery in the world .
+In 725, a Benedictine monastery was founded on the Weihenstephan .
+Brewing began here, and in 1040, the Klosterbrauerei Weihenstephan .
+In 1803, after being destroyed over the centuries by the Swedes, French, and Austrians, and having been completely burned down four times, the monastery was closed and passed into the hands of the State of Bavaria.
+However, the brewery was under the control of the Royal Staatsgut Schleißheim and was able to continue producing its beer.
+In 1852, the Bavarian school of brewing moved from Schleißheim to Weihenstephan , where the art is still taught today.

 Hackerhaus fb_icon_tiny

-Hacker-Pschorr also one of the 6 official breweries of the Oktoberfest (along with Spaten, Paulaner, Augustiner, Hofbräu and Löwenbräu).
+Hacker-Pschorr also Oktoberfest breweries (along with Spaten, Paulaner, Augustiner, Hofbräu, and Löwenbräu).

 Spaten-Franziskaner-Bräu

 (Marsstraße 46-48, Munich) Spaten-Bräu is another of the six Munich breweries that produce beer for the Oktoberfest Reinheitsgebot purity law .
-Founded in 1397, Spaten (whose name means "spade" ) is today part of the Spaten-Löwenbräu-Gruppe , which belongs to the Belgian multinational InBev .
-Spaten is considered by many Germans as a beer to cleanse the palate between meals.
+Founded in 1397, Spaten (whose name means “spade” ) is now part of the Spaten-Löwenbräu-Gruppe , which belongs to the Belgian multinational InBev .
+Spaten is considered by many Germans to be a palate cleanser between meals.

 Paulaner Keller (Paulaner am Nockherberg) fb_icon_tiny

-Paulaner Keller ( Paulaner am Nockherberg ) was voted the best beer hall in Munich .
-The Paulaner Keller is located next to the brewery, on the other side of the street.
-The specialty is Nockherberger beer , dark in color and unfiltered.
+Paulaner Keller ( Paulaner am Nockherberg ) was voted Munich's best beer hall .
+The Paulaner Keller is located next to the brewery, across the street.
+The specialty is the dark, unfiltered Nockherberger beer

 Park Café fb_icon_tiny

-The Park Café is a quiet beer hall, dating back to 1935 and located in Munich , a short walk from the train station.
-The place has an enchanting view of the botanical gardens and becomes more fascinating when there is a live jazz band performing.
+The Park Café is a quiet beer hall dating back to 1935 and located in Munich , just steps from the train station.
+The place has a lovely view of the botanical gardens and becomes even more charming when there's a live jazz band performing.

 Hacker-Pschorr Bräuhaus fb_icon_tiny

-Hacker-Pschorr Bräuhaus is located on Theresienhöhe and has a nice beer garden overlooking the Theresienwiese , the place where the Oktoberfest .
-In addition to beer, try ordering the cold cuts and cheese platter ( "Brotzeit-teller" ).
+Hacker-Pschorr Bräuhaus is located on Theresienhöhe and has a lovely beer garden overlooking the Theresienwiese , the site of the Oktoberfest .
+In addition to beer, try the “Brotzeit-teller” ).

 Hofbräukeller fb_icon_tiny

-Not to be confused with the Hofbräuhaus, the Hofbräukeller is located on the Innere Wiener Strasse , along the bank of the Isar , just minutes from the Maximilianeum (the Bavarian parliament).
-The brewery, present since 1892, is very large and has a large outdoor beer garden Hofbräukeller is much loved and frequented by young Bavarians for the excellent beer produced, the intriguing atmosphere, but above all for the good prices.
+Not to be confused with the Hofbräuhaus, the Hofbräukeller is located on Innere Wiener Strasse Isar River , just minutes from the Maximilianeum (the Bavarian Parliament).
+The brewery, established in 1892, is very large and has a spacious outdoor beer garden Hofbräukeller is much loved and frequented by young Bavarians for its excellent beer, its intriguing atmosphere, and above all for its reasonable prices.

 Augustiner Keller fb_icon_tiny

-The Augustiner Keller is the third largest beer garden in Munich , and is located a short walk from the train station.
-Open since 1812, it has 5,000 seats in the shade of large and magnificent trees: during the summer months, it is impossible not to stop here and drink a nice freshly poured beer.
-Here too it is possible to eat typical Bavarian specialties, or you can bring your own food and eat it in the self-service area.
+The Augustiner Keller Munich's third-largest , located just steps from the train station.
+Open since 1812, it seats 5,000 people under the shade of large, magnificent trees.
+During the summer months, it's impossible not to stop here and enjoy a nice, cold, freshly tapped beer.
+You can also enjoy traditional Bavarian specialties here, or you can bring your own food and eat it in the self-service area.

 Löwenbräu fb_icon_tiny

-(Nymphenburger Straße 2, Munich) Löwenbräu (literally "lion beer") is one of the six historic Munich breweries that produce real traditional Bavarian beer : Löwenbräu respects the standards imposed by the Reinheitsgebot .
-Inside there is a huge hall called "Festsaal" , capable of hosting more than two thousand people.
+(Nymphenburger Straße 2, Munich) Löwenbräu (literally “lion beer”) is one of six historic breweries in Munich that produce true traditional Bavarian beer Löwenbräu also complies with the regulations imposed by the Reinheitsgebot .
+Inside there is a huge hall called the “Festsaal” , capable of seating over two thousand people.

-Its large beer garden , the Löwenbräukeller , is adjacent to the mother brewery and occupies the site of a brewery destroyed during World War II.
+Its large beer garden , the Löwenbräukeller , is adjacent to the main brewery and occupies the site of a brewery destroyed during World War II.
 The beer garden, located on a tree-shaded terrace, is an unmissable meeting place for many Bavarians.
-The Löwenbräukeller has around 1000 outdoor seats and there is also a big screen to watch all the major sporting events.
-The price of a 1 liter mug of beer is approximately 7.80 euros.
+The Löwenbräukeller seats around 1,000 people outdoors and also has a large screen for watching all the major sporting events.
+The price of a 1-liter mug of beer is approximately 7.80 euros.

 Der Pschorr fb_icon_tiny

-Der Pschorr , located near the Viktualienmarkt Hacker-Pschorr-Edelhell beer , which is poured into mugs directly from wooden barrels.
+Der Pschorr , located near the Viktualienmarkt Hacker-Pschorr-Edelhell beer , which is poured directly from wooden barrels into mugs.

-The place stands out not only for the excellent beer , but also for the quality of its cuisine .
-At Der Pschorr , local ingredients are used: fruit from Bavarian orchards, cheeses from local cooperatives, meats and sausages from Munich .
-Among the traditional dishes to try, we recommend the local beef ( Murnau Werdenfelser ), the “Pressack” , a pork sausage, and the “Obatzda” , a Bavarian cheese served with bread, onions and chives.
+The place stands out not only for its excellent beer , but also for the quality of its cuisine .
+Der Pschorr uses local ingredients: fruit from Bavarian orchards, cheeses from local cooperatives, and meats and sausages from Munich .
+Among the traditional dishes to try, we recommend the local beef ( Murnau Werdenfelser ), “Pressack ,” a pork sausage, and “Obatzda,” a Bavarian cheese served with bread, onions, and chives.

 Paulaner fb_icon_tiny

-Another of the best beer halls in Munich is the Paulaner Bräuhaus .
-Founded in the 17th century by a community of monks, the Paulaner brewery has become famous throughout the world for the authenticity of its beers, which is still intact today.
-In 1634, some monks of the order of San Francesco da Paola , guests in the monastery of Neudeck , began the production of a dark and strong beer, which was to be used for their sustenance during the Lenten period.
-The beer created was so excellent that in 1780 the Court of Bavaria allowed the monks to sell beer: the Paulaner Brauerei , destined to become the largest brewery in Munich .
+Another of Munich's best breweries is the Paulaner Bräuhaus .
+Founded in the 17th century by a community of monks, the Paulaner brewery became famous throughout the world for the authenticity of its beers, which remains intact today.
+In 1634, some monks of the order of St. Francis of Paola , guests at the Neudeck , began producing a dark, strong beer, which was to serve as sustenance during the Lenten period.
+The beer they created was so excellent that in 1780 the Court of Bavaria allowed the monks to sell the beer: the Paulaner Brauerei , destined to become the largest brewery in Munich .

 Hirschgarten

-(Hirschgarten, Munich) The Hirschgarten is the largest beer garden in Munich : with around 8,000 seats, the brewery is located inside the Hirschgarten , the deer garden, an ancient hunting lodge commissioned by Prince Karl Theodor in 1780.
-In fact, in addition to eating and drinking excellent beer, it is possible to closely observe the deer that live in this park.
+(Hirschgarten, Munich) The Hirschgarten is the largest beer garden in Munich : with around 8,000 seats, the beer hall is located inside the Hirschgarten , the deer garden, a former hunting estate commissioned by Prince Karl Theodor in 1780.
+In fact, in addition to eating and drinking excellent beer, it is possible to observe the deer that live in this park up close.

 Bayerischer Donisl

-(Weinstraße 1, Munich) Located next to the Munich Town Hall, the Bayerischer Donisl (named after Dionysius Haertl , who managed the place in the eighteenth century) is one of Munich's historic beer halls .
-The interior furnishings are in dark wood, as per Bavarian tradition.
-The types of draft beer served are: Hacker Bräu Edelhell, Paulaner Salvator, Hacker-Pschorr Braumeister Pils .
-Currently, the Bayerischer Donisl is closed for renewal until December 2015.
+(Weinstraße 1, Munich) Located next to Munich City Hall, the Bayerischer Donisl (named after Dionysius Haertl , who ran the establishment in the 18th century) is one of Munich's historic beer halls .
+The interior is furnished in dark wood, in keeping with Bavarian tradition.
+The draft beers served are: Hacker Bräu Edelhell, Paulaner Salvator, and Hacker-Pschorr Braumeister Pils Bayerischer Donisl is currently closed for renovations until December 2015.

 Weisses Bräuhaus fb_icon_tiny

-The Weisses Brauhaus has been an institution in Munich's gastronomic tradition since the 19th century.
-Already from the foundation of the city of Munich , in 1158, the presence of a tavern in this street was noted, which in 1540 became the current Weisses Bräuhaus .
-The building is decorated in typical German style, functional and without frills, and the atmosphere is that of an ancient tavern, the same as it was 100 years ago.
-Inside there is the kitchen and several rooms, each furnished differently.
+The Weisses Bräuhaus has been a Munich culinary since the 19th century.
+A tavern has been located on this street since the founding of Munich in Weisses Bräuhaus in 1540.
+The building is decorated in a typical German style, functional and simple, and the atmosphere is that of an old tavern, the same one it was 100 years ago.
+Inside are the kitchen and several rooms, each furnished differently.

 Biergarten am Viktualienmarkt fb_icon_tiny